Fair dealing guidelines

 - as a handout, distributed in class or by email;

-- as a posting to a learning management system (LMS) that is password protected and restricted to students of the University;
+- as a posting to Virtual Campus that is password protected and restricted to students of the University;

 - as part of a course pack.